-Owner of Pelham Diner, Nino’s Italian leaves behind a legacy of family values and good food - Shelby County Reporter
+Owner of Pelham Diner, Nino’s Italian leaves behind legacy of family values, good food - Shelby County Reporter

 “It is with great sadness that we announce the loss of Kevin Lather, owner of the Pelham Diner, who passed away August 27th,” his family announced on the Pelham Diner Facebook page.
 “Kevin enjoyed serving and feeding the community for over 25 years.
 We are so thankful for all of our wonderful customers who have made such an impact on Kevin’s life.
 He loved his customers and community dearly.”

 The announcement received an outpouring of support and condolences from the community.
-Comments describing what a wonderful man Lather was, or telling stories about their experiences with him.
+Comments described what a wonderful man Lather was, or told stories about their experiences with him.

 Lather was a powerhouse in the Shelby County community, providing the best quality of food and atmosphere to everyone who walked through the doors.
-Guests at the Pelham Diner and Nino’s Italian were always treated with kindness, and welcomed with open arms.
+Guests at the Pelham Diner and Nino’s Italian were always treated with kindness and welcomed with open arms.

-Described as “always on the go,” his family titled him with the nickname “The Mayor,” as he always seemed to know someone wherever he went.
+Described as “always on the go,” his family nicknamed him “The Mayor,” as he always seemed to know someone wherever he went.
 It was that same familiarity that brought so many people back to his restaurants.

 Over the past 30 years, Lather opened and ran over 15 different restaurants, including bringing the first On Tap Sports Café to Birmingham.
 He was described by many as a wonderful boss who took care of his many employees, and always showed up when he was needed.